ibm-cloud-architecture/refarch-kc/README.md

 ### Related repositories

 * [User Interface in Angular 7 and Backend For Frontend server used for demonstration purpose](https://github.com/ibm-cloud-architecture/refarch-kc-ui)
-* All the [Supporting microservices and functions](https://github.com/ibm-cloud-architecture/refarch-kc-ms) are grouped in one repository.
+* Most of the simples [supporting microservices and functions](https://github.com/ibm-cloud-architecture/refarch-kc-ms) of this solution are grouped in one repository.
 We may change that later if we need it.
 * [Real time analytics with IBM Streams Analytics](https://github.com/ibm-cloud-architecture/refarch-kc-streams)
 * [Order management microservice using CQRS and event sourcing pattern](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms)